gmoutsin/Compromise/README.md

 The game functionality is defined in the class `CompromiseGame`.
 The constructor takes two players, the number of pips given to the players each round, the length of the game, the type of the game (simple, complex or gamble, `"s"`, `"c"` or `"g"` respectively) and whether to accept ties.
 The last two values default to a simple game and non-acceptance of ties.

-The method `resetGame` resets the variable and should be used after a game is finished and before a new one starts.
+The method `reset_game` resets the variable and should be used after a game is finished and before a new one starts.

-The method `newPlayers` resets the game and defines new players.
+The method `new_players` resets the game and defines new players.

 The method `play` plays the game and returns a 2-array with the score.
 Notice that if at least one of the players is an instance of the class `HumanPlayer`, this will throw an error.